 British Values

-In accordance with The Department for Education, we aim to actively promote fundamental British values to ensure Lark Hall children leave school prepared for life in modern Britain and ready to have a positive influence in our rich and diverse society.
+At Flax Hill Junior Academy, in accordance with The Department for Education, we aim to actively promote fundamental British values to ensure our pupils leave school prepared for life in modern Britain and ready to have a positive influence in our rich and diverse society.
+We ensure that the fundamental British Values are promoted and that they are central to the school’s values, teaching and general ethos.

 The Department for Education (DfE) have emphasised the need:

-Many curriculum areas provide a vehicle for furthering understanding of these concepts: in particular RE, History, Literacy and Assemblies provide opportunities to deepen and develop an embedded understanding of British Values (whether taught implicitly or not).
+Many curriculum areas provide a vehicle for furthering understanding of these concepts, in particular: R.E, history, literacy and assemblies provide opportunities to deepen and develop an embedded understanding of British Values (whether taught implicitly or not).
 We encourage our children to be creative, unique, open-minded and independent individuals, respectful of themselves and of others in our school, our local community and the wider world.
-We aim to nurture our children on their journey through life so they can grow into safe, caring, democratic, responsible, inclusive and tolerant adults who make a positive difference to British Society and to the world.
-Children are encouraged to take part in community events and to support charities such as: Children in Need and the Midland Air Ambulance.
-The whole school ethos is routinely emphasised to the children the principle: Ready, Respectful and Safe.
+We aim to nurture our children on their journey through life so they can grow into safe, caring, democratic, responsible, inclusive and tolerant adults who make a positive difference to British society and to the world.
+Children are encouraged to take part in community events and to support charities, such as: Children in Need and the Midland Air Ambulance.

 Democracy